SeamusMcCarthy/CompSysAssign2/README.md

 # Project Name: SHOM - Smart Home Office Management
 #### Student Name: Seamus McCarthy   Student ID: 20091380

-### Intro
+### Contents

-This document contains the list of hardware components used, where config changes may need to be applied and instructions on how to use the SHOM application.
+This document contains the list of hardware components used, where config changes may need to be applied for new users/devices and instructions on how to use the SHOM application.

 #### Hardware used
 - Raspberry Pi (x 2)